-Control - Does the same person control both the parent and subsidiary?
+Control: Does the same person control both the parent and subsidiary?

-Location - Do the parent and subsidiary operate out of the same facility?
+Location: Do the parent and subsidiary operate out of the same facility?

-Business Activity - Did the subsidiary perform its business activities through its own employees, or was it partially or wholly dependent on the parent corporation?
+Business Activity: Did the subsidiary perform its business activities through its own employees, or was it partially or wholly dependent on the parent corporation?

-Capitalization - Was the subsidiary sufficiently capitalized, or was it dependent upon the parent?
+Capitalization: Was the subsidiary sufficiently capitalized, or was it dependent upon the parent?

-Separate Finances - Did the subsidiary maintain its own financial accounts or were they shared with the parent?
+Separate Finances: Did the subsidiary maintain its own financial accounts or were they shared with the parent?

 A Limited Liability Company (LLC) has a similar purpose to a corporation, allowing the principals to engage in business activity while reducing their potential personal liability.
 The principals of a LLC are called "members" as opposed to shareholders, but for purposes of veil-piercing that is simply another way to describe ownership.

-For some LLCs, such as a law firm that operates as an LLC, there may be little need to try to pierce the veil, as the member who provided services can be sued directly, with the LLC likely carrying sufficient insurance to cover its potential liabilities.
-However, LLCs may be created for many other purposes, including to hold real estate, investments, or to conduct other types of business.
-The same principles apply to the LLC's veil as to a corporate veil, and may cause a court to set aside the LLC to hold all members personally liable for its obligations.
-Although a LLC is easier to operate than a corporation, with fewer formalities to follow, the members should ensure that they properly follow required formalities, maintain separate bank accounts and finances, and refrain from using the LLC for personal purposes.
+For some LLCs, such as a law firm that operates as an LLC, there may be little need for a creditor or claimant to try to pierce the veil, as the member who provided services can be sued directly, with the LLC likely carrying sufficient insurance to cover its potential liabilities.
+However, LLCs may be created for many other purposes, including to hold real estate, investments, or to conduct other types of business, and in those situations an attempt to pierce the veil may be significantly more likely.